flowdock/jenkins-flowdock-plugin/README.md

 ### From source

+To compile this plugin from source, you need to have at Maven 3.0.4 or newer installed.

  * Clone the Github repo
  * Run `mvn install` to build a .hpi-plugin package
  * Install it by uploading the package in admin: `Manage Jenkins/Hudson -> Manage Plugins -> Advanced -> Upload Plugin`